UoA-eResearch/ckanext-googl/README.rst

    config file (by default the config file is located at ``/etc/ckan/default/production.ini``).

-4. Set your goo.gl API key with the key ckan.googl_api_key in your CKAN config file
+4. Set your goo.gl API key with the key ckan.googl.api_key in your CKAN config file

 5. Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu::